 Product Lifecycle Analysis

-GenAI can enhance product lifecycle analysis by generating comprehensive models that account for all stages of a product's life, from production to disposal.
-This holistic view can identify key areas for emission reduction in the product design and usage phases.
+GenAI can enhance product lifecycle analysis by generating comprehensive models that account for all stages of a product’s life, from production to disposal.
+This holistic view can pinpoint key areas for emission reduction in the product design and usage phases.

 Challenges and Considerations